What is Autism?

 According to the Autism Speaks website, there is no known single cause, although the best available science points to important genetic components.
 “In the presence of a genetic predisposition to autism, a number of non-genetic, or “environmental,” stresses appear to further increase a child’s risk.
 The clearest evidence of these autism risk factors involves events before and during birth.
 It is important to keep in mind that these factors, by themselves, do not cause autism.
 Rather, in combination with genetic risk factors, they appear to modestly increase risk.”

 How common is Autism?

 The U.S. Centers for Disease Control and Prevention (CDC) identify around 1 in 59 American children as on the autism spectrum.
 It has dramatically increased in 40 years.
 Careful research shows that this increase is only partly explained by improved diagnosis and awareness.
 Also, Autism is 4 times more common among boys than girls.
 An estimated 1 out of 37 boys and 1 in 151 girls are diagnosed with autism in the U. S.

 How do I know if my child has Autism?

 ASDs begin before the age of three and last throughout a person’s life, although symptoms may improve over time.
 Some children with an ASD show hints of future problems within the first few months of life.
 In others, symptoms might not show up until 24 months or later.
 Some children with an ASD seem to develop normally until around 18 to 24 months of age, and then they stop gaining new skills, or they lose the skills they once had.
 Parents should look for the following symptoms:

-- have delayed speech and language skills.
+- delayed speech and language skills.

-- give unrelated answers to questions.
+- giving unrelated answers to questions.

-- get upset by minor changes.
+- getting upset by minor changes.

-- have obsessive interests.
+- having obsessive interests.